Jake-Carter/msdk/Examples/MAX78000/I2C_ADXL359/README.md

 ## Description

-This application demonstrates I2C communication between the MAX78000FTHR Application Platform and an ADXL343 Digital MEMS Accelerometer.
-The application first configures the I2C peripheral instance, probes the I2C bus for the presence of a ADXL343, configures the ADXL343, waits for console input then enters low power mode.
-The ADXL343 configured to enable Data Ready interrupts on pin INT2.
-The INT2 signal is used as an external interrupt source capable of waking the MAX78000 from sleep mode.
-Acceleration data is printed to the console UART on each interrupt.
+This application demonstrates I2C communication between the MAX78000FTHR Application Platform and an ADXL359 Digital MEMS Accelerometer.
+The application first configures the I2C peripheral instance, configures the ADXL359, and reads the data from the sensor.

 ## Software